mariemv/az-bicep-hackaton/DAY1/bicep-playground.md

 ## Keyvault(s)
 - Using the tools previously mentionned, it is your turn to use the available resources and deploy one or several keyvault(s) in Azure from scratch.
 - Please deploy to the resource group created earlier
-- Make it as simple or complexe as you wish, depending on how comfortable you are now with the technology
+- Make it as simple or complexe as you wish (parameters, loops, limited access,...) , depending on how comfortable you are now with the technology
 - We will remain available to help you in the process and take some time for a quick feedback